jiaoshuntian/ivory-operator/docs/content/tutorial/monitoring.md

 ## Adding the Exporter Sidecar

-Let's look at how we can add the Highgo IvorySQL Exporter sidecar to your cluster using the `kustomize/postgres` example in the [Ivory Operator examples] repository.
+Let's look at how we can add the IvorySQL IvorySQL Exporter sidecar to your cluster using the `kustomize/ivory` example in the [Ivory Operator examples] repository.

 Monitoring tools are added using the `spec.monitoring` section of the custom resource.
-Currently, the only monitoring tool supported is the Highgo IvorySQL Exporter configured with [pgMonitor].
+Currently, the only monitoring tool supported is the IvorySQL IvorySQL Exporter configured with [pgMonitor].

-In the `kustomize/postgres/postgres.yaml` file, add the following YAML to the spec:
+In the `kustomize/ivory/postgres.yaml` file, add the following YAML to the spec:

 ```
 monitoring: